julesjazz/grapefruitlab/content/print/pity-fear.md

 ```

 **Mia:**
-Biology isn’t a static event, but a process that takes a lifetime — a serpent eating its tail.
+Biology isn’t a static event, but a process that spans a lifetime — a serpent eating its tail.
 I discover as I grow — desires, passions, and unfulfilled longing.
 I make choices!
 Not always consistent or persistent, complete or certain.
 But alive!

 **Josie *[sings]*:**
 ```